Police evict oil pipeline protesters from private land

 At least 117 people were arrested.
 No serious injuries were reported, though one man was hurt in the leg and received treatment from a medic.

-Among those arrested was a woman who pulled out a .38-caliber pistol and fired three times at officers, narrowly missing a sheriff's deputy, State Emergency Services spokeswoman Cecily Fong said.
+Among those arrested was a woman who pulled out a .38-caliber pistol and fired three times at officers, narrowly missing a sheriff's deputy, according to State Emergency Services spokeswoman Cecily Fong.
 Officers did not return fire, she said.

-Sheriff Kyle Kirchmeier said the camp had been cleared by nightfall although police were still dealing with protesters on the perimeter.
-Though officials earlier said they planned to turn the site over to private security, Kirchmeier said police would stay for now.
+Morton County Sheriff Kyle Kirchmeier said that the camp had been cleared by nightfall.
+Though officials earlier said they planned to turn the site over to private security, Kirchmeier said police would stay.

 "We're not leaving the area," he said.
 "We are just going to make sure that we maintain a presence in the area so the roadway stays open, and to keep individuals from camping on private land."

-The tribe has gone to court to challenge the U.S. Army Corps of Engineers' decision granting permits at more than 200 water crossings.
-A federal judge in September denied their request to block construction, but three federal agencies stepped in to order construction to halt on Corps-owned land around Lake Oahe, a wide spot of the Missouri River, while the Corps reviewed its decision-making.
+The tribe has gone to court to challenge the U.S. Army Corps of Engineers' decision granting permits.
+A federal judge in September denied its request to block construction, but three federal agencies stepped in to order construction to halt on Corps-owned land around Lake Oahe, a wide spot of the Missouri River, while the Corps reviewed its decision-making.

 Cody Hall, a spokesman for the protesters, vowed a new camp would be built elsewhere in the pipeline's path, but on federal land.